 Always wear protective apparel when harvesting ghost peppers, and be careful to avoid touching your face or skin after handling the hot chilis.
 Gloves and long sleeves are recommended when handling ghost peppers.

 Due to the demands for heat and moisture to germinate, ghost pepper seeds are most easily started indoors and grow readily in greenhouse conditions.
-Use full sun fluorescent grow lights to maintain temperature and humidity when started indoors.
+Use full-sun fluorescent grow lights to maintain temperature and humidity when started indoors.

 Ghost pepper plants are susceptible to a number of common pests and diseases when grown outdoors and when grown indoors.
-Some of the pests most likely to afflict a ghost pepper plant include aphids, spider mites, slugs and snails, and thrips.
+Some of the pests most likely to afflict a ghost pepper plant include aphids, spider mites, slugs, snails, and thrips.
 Common bacterial and fungal diseases include anthracnose, bacterial leaf spot, powdery mildew, and pepper mosaic, among others.
 The best way to keep a ghost pepper plant healthy is to conduct regular inspections of the plant and catch any infestations early.